It Was 20 Years Ago Today…

 I can’t remember what exactly made me want to run.

 My mom was a marathoner.
 I’d cheered her on at a few races and volunteered at the Chicago Marathon one year when she ran.
-I found that to be totally inspiring, but more in a generalized, I should run a marathon sometime, kind of way.
+I found that to be totally inspiring, but in a more generalized, I should run a marathon sometime, kind of way.
 Not in a specific, I’ve been moved to head out the door today, kind of way.

 In my retelling of it, I say I was tired of being a slug, so I started running.
 But truth be told, I was never a slug.
 I wasn’t terribly active and I’d never followed a specific exercise plan for more than a few weeks, but I was never a slug.